ottypes/docs/README.md

 - **tp2**: *(optional)* Boolean property.
 Make this truthy to declare that the type has tp2 support.
 Types with TP2 support must define *prune*.
 - **prune(op, otherOp)**: The inverse of transform.
 Formally, apply(snapshot, op1) == apply(snapshot, prune(transform(op1, op2), op2)).
 Usually, prune will simply be the inverse of transform and prune(transform(op1, op2), op2) == op1.

-# Coffeescript, eh?

-The types are in coffeescript because its good.
-But, I've had my zealotry ground away over time.
-I have no problem with types in this repository existing in any language so long as running `make` compiles them to javascript.

 # License